 A couple days later, as Boston got hit with 15+ inches of snow, I broke out the Instant Pot to test another St. Patrick’s Day favorite, Guinness Beef Stew.
 Now, if you want a plant-based version, I’ve got an awesome recipe for vegetarian Irish Guinness Lentil Stew.
 Also, if you’ve been following my blog for a while, you’ll probably realize that this is my first meat recipe here.
 And if you’re thinking where did this come from and you missed my post on why I started eating meat again, be sure to check that out for some background.This recipe testing couldn’t have been more perfectly timed, IMO.
 Blizzard outside.
 Guinness Stew inside.
 YES.
 Hoping this is the last hearty winter meal I have to make in a while though!
 I mean, it is the beginning of spring next week, right?
 Although, I’m aware that in Boston that means nothing.
 We’ve been known to see snow in April.

 This stew was so satisfying though.
 Steve actually ate it for lunch AND dinner, that’s how much he enjoyed it.
 I have a thing about eating the same thing twice in one day (I get bored and I like variety) otherwise I probably would have too.
-This stew is super easy to make in the Instant Pot, although you could easily convert it to a slow cooker recipe, just brown the meat and mushrooms separately before adding it to the slow cooker.
+This stew is super easy to make in the Instant Pot (affiliate link), although you could easily convert it to a slow cooker recipe, just brown the meat and mushrooms separately before adding it to the slow cooker.
 I LOVE all of the flavor in this stew – not only from the Guinness, but the aromatic veggies, Dijon mustard, worcestershire sauce, bay leaves and thyme.
 It’s like all the savory flavors combined into one stew.
 MMMMMM.
 Serve this with some soda bread or I could also see this being really delicious served on top of mashed potatoes.
 Yessssss.
 Or, if you wanna be real Irish, serve it on top of my vegan cauliflower colcannon.

 Whether you’re Irish or you just like an excuse to take a car bomb with your friends (no judgments) on St. Paddy’s Day, this recipe is for you.Print